junxit/us-congress-bills-116/bill.md

 - **(1)** On July 1, 1943, President Franklin D. Roosevelt signed into law legislation that established the Women’s Army Corps (referred to in this section as the “WAC”) as a component in the Army.
 The WAC was converted from the Women’s Army Auxiliary Corps (referred to in this section as the “WAAC”), which had been created in 1942 without official military status.
 First Lady Eleanor Roosevelt and Mary McLeod Bethune, the founder of the National Council of Negro Women, advocated for the admittance of African-American women into the newly formed WAC to serve as officers and enlisted personnel.
 - **(2)** Dubbed “10 percenters”, the recruitment of African-American women to the WAAC was limited to 10 percent of the population of the WAAC to match the proportion of African-Americans in the national population.
 Despite an executive order issued by President Franklin D. Roosevelt in 1941 banning racial discrimination in civilian defense industries, the Armed Forces remained segregated.
 Enlisted women served in segregated units, participated in segregated training, lived in separate quarters, ate at separate tables in mess halls, and used segregated recreational facilities.
 Officers received their officer candidate training in integrated units but lived under segregated conditions.
 Specialist and technical training schools were integrated in 1943.
 During World War II, a total of 6,520 African-American women served in the WAAC and the WAC.
-- **(3)** After several units of White women were sent to serve in the European theater of operations (referred to in this section as the “ETO”) during World War II, African-American organizations advocated for the War Department to extend the opportunity to serve overseas to African-American WAC units.
+- **(3)** After several units of White women were sent to serve in the European Theater of Operations (referred to in this section as the “ETO”) during World War II, African-American organizations advocated for the War Department to extend the opportunity to serve overseas to African-American WAC units.
 - **(4)** In November 1944, the War Department approved sending African-American women to serve in Europe.
 A battalion of all African-American women drawn from the WAC, the Army Service Forces, and the Army Air Forces was created and designated as the 6888th Central Postal Directory Battalion (referred to in this section as the “6888th”), which was nicknamed the “Six Triple Eight”.
 - **(5)** Army officials reported a shortage of qualified postal officers within the ETO, which resulted in a backlog of undelivered mail.
 As Allied forces drove across Europe, the ever-changing locations of servicemembers hampered the delivery of mail to those servicemembers.
 Because 7,000,000 individuals from the United States were serving in the ETO, many of those individuals had identical names.
 As an example, 7,500 such individuals were named Robert Smith.
 One general predicted that the backlog in Birmingham, England would take 6 months to process and the lack of reliable mail service was hurting morale.
-- **(6)** In May 1945, the 6888th arrived in Birmingham.
+- **(6)** In March 1945, the 6888th arrived in Birmingham.
 Upon their arrival, the 6888th found warehouses filled with millions of pieces of mail intended for members of the Armed Forces, United States Government personnel, and Red Cross workers serving in the ETO.
 - **(7)** The 6888th created effective processes and filing systems to track individual servicemembers, organize “undeliverable” mail, determine the intended recipient for insufficiently addressed mail, and handle mail addressed to servicemembers who had died.
 Adhering to their motto of “No mail, low morale”, the women processed an average of 65,000 pieces of mail per shift and cleared the 6-month backlog of mail within 3 months.
-- **(8)** The 6888th traveled to Rouen, France later in May 1945 and worked through a separate backlog of undelivered mail dating back as far as 3 years.
+- **(8)** The 6888th traveled to Rouen, France in May 1945 and worked through a separate backlog of undelivered mail dating back as far as 3 years.
 - **(9)** At the completion of their mission, the entire unit returned to the United States.
-The 6888th was discontinued on March 9, 1946, at Fort Dix, New Jersey.
+The 6888th was discontinued on March 9, 1946, at Camp Kilmer, New Jersey.
 - **(10)** The accomplishments of the 6888th in Europe encouraged the General Board, United States Forces, European Theater of Operations to adopt the following premise in their study of the WAC issued in December 1945: “[T]he national security program is the joint responsibility of all Americans irrespective of color or sex” and “the continued use of colored, along with white, female military personnel is required in such strength as is proportionately appropriate to the relative population distribution between colored and white races”.
 - **(11)** With the exception of smaller units of African-American nurses who served in Africa, Australia, and England, the 6888th was the only African-American women’s unit to serve overseas during World War II.
 - **(12)** The members of the “Six Triple Eight” received the European African Middle Eastern Campaign Medal, the Women’s Army Corps Service Medal, and the World War II Victory Medal for their service.